arnispk/Guidelines/reviews/plugins/README.md

 # Plugin reviews
-Using Wordpress comes with an inevitability; using third-party plug-ins.
+Using WordPress comes with an inevitability; using third-party plug-ins.
 These plug-ins become an integral part of the way a website works and influence overal security and performance.
 These aspects make it vitally important to review any plug-in that is proposed to be deployed by a developer.

 History has taught that even the most popular plug-ins can have security issues (see: [thehackernews.com](http://thehackernews.com/2015/03/wordpress-seo-by-yoast-plugin.html)) and should not be part of any website, that has been put into production, without a proper code review and/or security audit.

 ## Selection
-The search for a plug-in usually starts at the offical [Wordpress plugins archive](https://wordpress.org/plugins/).
+The search for a plug-in usually starts at the offical [WordPress plugins archive](https://wordpress.org/plugins/).
 The selection of a plug-in should take into account the following:
 - Documentation
 <br />The functionality of the plug-in should have been described clearly